AmbrogioBailey/springboot-user-api-v1/README.md

 This project was built to showcase backend fundamentals commonly expected in entry-level and junior software engineering roles.

+## 🚀 Version 2 (In Progress)

+Version 2 of this User API focuses on evolving the application from a basic REST service into a more production-style backend system.

+Planned improvements include:

+- Database integration using Spring Data JPA and H2
+- Persistent storage (replacing in-memory data)
+- DTOs for request and response handling
+- Input validation with meaningful error responses
+- Global exception handling
+- Pagination and sorting for API endpoints
+- Cleaner layered architecture (Controller → Service → Repository)

+This version is being developed incrementally to reflect real-world backend development practices and industry standards.

 ---

 ## 🚀 Features